 Take a drive to Santa Barbara

 Here is the distance to Santa Barbara from LA and other popular destinations in California.
-Remember that California traffic can affect your travel time, especially during holidays and weekends.
+Remember that California traffic can affect your travel time, especially during holidays.

 - San Diego to Santa Barbara – 218 miles (about 4 hours and 50 minutes)

 - Los Angeles to Santa Barbara – 95 miles (2 hours)

 - San Francisco to Santa Barbara – 325 miles (6 hours)